-3. Compromise is more than okay; compromise is often necessary.
-We don’t have the time, money and energy to do the best for ourselves or our family, a lot of the time, so we do what we can in good faith, out of love for those fuzzy little bastards.
-We often need to work out kludges and work-arounds to keep sane, and there’s nothing shameful about preserving sanity.
+3. Compromise is necessary.
+We don’t always have the time, money and energy to do the best for ourselves or our family, so we do what we can in good faith, out of love for those fuzzy little bastards.
+Kludges and work-arounds are necessary to stay sane, and there’s nothing shameful about preserving sanity.

 I will do my very best to point to where I’ve gone wrong in the past, and where my practices are driven more by belief than by objectively verifiable, replicable science.

 Most of all, I’m a skeptic.
 I don’t necessarily believe what that the pet food companies tell us is good for our pets, and I’m deeply critical about the science of industrial pet food formulation.

 I don’t work for or receive any kind of compensation from any company that makes any kind of pet care products.
 I don’t own a pet shop.
 I’m not trying to sell you anything.
 I’m just trying to add to the conversation.

 My opinion is nothing more than a layperson’s, so use your common sense, do your own research, question what you read, and consult with your vet if you’re ever unsure.